Professor Emery Berger

 The use of laptops or other electronic devices during class, including phones, is not allowed without prior consent of the professor.
 Phones should be silenced or turned off.

-The Lab section is led by a teaching assistant (TA) for this course.
+The Lab section is led by teaching assistants (TAs) for this course.
 There will also be undergraduate course assistants (UCA) assigned to your lab section.
 You are expected to attend every lab section.
 Labs are used to begin lab exercises in groups as well as to work on the end of semester project.
 Missing a lab section does not excuse you from any activities that occur during that time.
 Do not ask to make up any missed work during lab section time.

 Please turn off or silence your phone during lab.

-- Communicate with other students in the course, the professor, and any other course staff for help.
+- Communicate with other students in the course, the professor, and other course staff for help.

 - Be honest in the work you do and the submissions you make.